-Faeces, heart, mammary gland (bovine), milk (bovine)^{κ}, ovary, saliva, seminal vesicle, skeletal muscle^{κ}, kidney (bovine), testis, thyroid, foetal tissue^{φ}, bile, bone, cartilaginous tissue, connective tissue, hair, skin, urine, semen (bovine), embryo (bovine), tongue, tendon, trachea, adipose tissue.
+Faeces, heart, mammary gland (bovine), milk (bovine)^{κ}, ovary, saliva, seminal vesicle, skeletal muscle^{ε}, kidney (bovine), testis, thyroid, foetal tissue^{φ}, bile, bone, cartilaginous tissue, connective tissue, hair, skin, urine, semen (bovine), embryo (bovine), tongue, tendon, trachea, adipose tissue.

+η $\;$ Skull is entire head, excluding tongue and any other tissue specified in another category.

-- α Pituitary glands and dura mater can be considered Category A because iatrogenic CJD in humans has been associated with their use. - β Lungs should be considered in Category A if the slaughtering method induces through the stunning or pithing method a transfer of brain material through the blood stream into the lung. - χ There is some, albeit inconclusive, evidence that circulating peripheral blood cells may transmit vCJD under experimental conditions. - δ Distal ileum is considered a specified BSE risk material in the OIE Terrestrial Animal Health Code. - ε Accumulation of the disease-causing prion isoform in skeletal muscle was demonstrated following intramuscular inoculation of mice with scrapie infected tissue. - φ There is a higher likelihood of contamination when removing certain organs at slaughter compared to surgical or laboratory extraction.
-This is especially the case with the placenta and uterus therefore should be considered the same category as placenta (i.e. Category B) unless taken from non-pregnant animals. - η Skull is entire head, excluding tongue and any other tissue specified in another category. - ι Ovine and caprine spleens may be Category A because of the finding of BSE agent in experimentally infected sheep. - φ Classified as a lower infectivity tissue because infectivity and/or PrP^{sc} have been found in human CJC (vCJD or other). - κ Excludes colostrum.
-While bovine milk has been demonstrated to have no detectable infectivity, the little data there is on bovine colostrum is inconclusive. - [] Tissue not listed in the EMEA or WHO list.
+$[\]alpha$ Pituitary glands and dura mater can be considered Category A because iatrogenic CJD in humans has been associated with their use.

+$[\]beta$ Lungs should be considered in Category A if the slaughtering method induces through the stunning or pithing method a transfer of brain material through the blood stream into the lung.

+$[\]chi$ There is some, albeit inconclusive, evidence that circulating peripheral blood cells may transmit vCJD under experimental conditions.

+δ Distal ileum is considered a specified BSE risk material in the OIE Terrestrial Animal Health Code.

+$[\]epsilon$ Accumulation of the disease-causing prion isoform in skeletal muscle was demonstrated following intramuscular inoculation of mice with scrapie infected tissue.

+$[\]phi$ There is a higher likelihood of contamination when removing certain organs at slaughter compared to surgical or laboratory extraction.
+This is especially the case with the placenta and uterus therefore should be considered the same category as placenta (i.e. Category B) unless taken from non-pregnant animals.

+ι Ovine and caprine spleens may be Category A because of the finding of BSE agent in experimentally infected sheep.

+$[\]phi$ Classified as a lower infectivity tissue because infectivity and/or PrP^{sc} have been found in human CJC (vCJD or other).

+$[\]kappa$ Excludes colostrum.
+While bovine milk has been demonstrated to have no detectable infectivity, the little data there is on bovine colostrum is inconclusive.

+^[] Tissue not listed in the EMEA or WHO list.